Analysis | Trump’s campaign isn’t gaining the traction it thinks it is

 D+1

 That’s non-White voters overall.
-Data from Pew Research, including a validated look at the 2016 electorate and their most recent national poll, released last week, shows a similar net result.
+Data from Pew Research, including a validated look at the 2016 electorate and its most recent national poll, released last week, shows a similar net result.
 Here, Trump gains 0.4 percent of the electorate from Black and Hispanic voters — but loses 2.4 percent from older voters.

 Black